charleslukes/es6-beginners/let-const/let-const.md

 From the above you see that the a variable decleared is available in all scopes.

 This down side has been solved with the use of the let and const keyword.
 This keywords are blocked scoped, that is the variables decleared with it are only available on their own scope.

+A block scope can be simply any where you see opening and curly braces {}, be it a function, an if statement, loop etc. Variables decleared with let or const in them are only available in there.

+Javascript has its own scope called the global scope variables decleared there are avilable to all members.

 ```